CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-04.md

 >**Note**: If the tables and replication status are not immediately visible, wait a few seconds and refresh the panel.

+>****Note**: **If the tables are not replicated after 5-10 minutes, please go ahead and recreate the connection.
+This could be due to a backend issue where the API hasn't accepted the request or the process is still in a queued state.
+Perform from Task 2 again to build the new connection.**

 ## Task 04: Query and view the mirrored data